schlomo/magic-zebra-printer/README.md

 ## Installation

+1. Install the prerequisites with `brew install imagemagick potrace`

-1. Make sure to have Python 3.6 or later installed.
+2. Make sure to have Python 3.6 or later installed.

-2. Checkout this Git repo into a directory of your choice, I use `/Users/schlomoschapiro/src/magic-zebra-printer` and you will have to adjust that later.
+3. Checkout this Git repo into a directory of your choice, I use `/Users/schlomoschapiro/src/magic-zebra-printer` and you will have to adjust that later.

-3. Create a Python 3 Virtual Environment named `venv` via `python3 -m venv venv`.
+4. Create a Python 3 Virtual Environment named `venv` via `python3 -m venv venv`.

-4. Activate it with `source venv/bin/activate` and install the Python module dependencies with `pip install -r requirements.txt`.
+5. Activate it with `source venv/bin/activate` and install the Python module dependencies with `pip install -r requirements.txt`.

 For MacOS to install the integrations: